Can Grammarly Replace An Editor And Proofreader?

 We might not think about artificial intelligence (AI), but it’s the brain behind many writing tools we use today.

-But can AI compete with a human editor or proofreader?
-The best answer is yes, but with reservations.
+But can they compete with a human editor or proofreader?
+The best answer is yes, perhaps, but with reservations.

 Technology vs. human